fcorti/alfresco-audit-analysis-reporting/Pentaho/AAAR-Pentaho-CE-v5.3-Sparkl/README.md

-A.A.A.R. - Pentaho sparkl application
+A.A.A.R. - Pentaho v5.3 and v5.4 Sparkl Application
 ===

 This project develops a Pentaho sparkl application to be released into an installation of the Pentaho BA Server.